jakeoid/jakeoid.github.io/README.md

 ##error

-This website's source code has been discontinued from public avaliablity as of Mon 14th November, 2016.
+This website's source code has been discontinued from public availability as of Mon 14th November, 2016.
 Thank you for sharing and interest in the older versions of this website and I hope to continue serving you on Jakeoid.com with other revisions of the website in future.

 ##about